Holoon/NewtonsoftUtils/README.md

 ## Holoon.NewtonsoftUtils.CanBeUndefined

-Allows to serialize or deserialize only a part of a object.
+Allows to serialize or deserialize only a part of an object.

 ### Installation